snoorghorbani/sutility/README.md

 * **Lightweight MVW Framework:** Includes a simple Model-View-* framework to help organize code.
 * **Unique Optimizer:** Includes a built-in tool to create a production build of the library that only contains the functions your project actually uses.

+## The Optimizer: Custom Production Builds

+One of the most powerful features of SUtility is its ability to create a lightweight, optimized build for your production environment.
+The optimizer tool parses your project's source code, detects which SUtility functions are being used, and generates a new library file that includes *only* those functions.

+This results in the smallest possible production footprint, improving your application's load time and performance.

 ## Installation

 Install the library using npm: